 The BIC Mark-IT pen is a great beginner option for bringing some of your doodles to life.

 I’m going to be teaching a doodling class at our next 4-H Family Learning Day and plan to use the BIC Mark-It pens for my workshop.

 Drawing the Bunny and Carrot

-The bunny and carrot were drawn lightly with pencil on cardstock.
+The bunny and carrot were drawn lightly with a pencil on cardstock.
 Then I used the BIC Mark-It to go over the lines.
 The coloring was done with Spectrum Noir Markers.
 These are my favorites for coloring in images.

 Now you can cut around the outline of your doodle and you have a super simple element to add to your card.
 This is a great option if you don’t have lots and lots of stamps.
 I know that some of you may shy away from drawing altogether.
-I take out a piece of paper and do a little drawing every day and it’s really a great habit to get in to.
-If you only spent 5 minutes, its a great way to add to your crafting skills.
+I take out a piece of paper and do a little drawing every day and it’s really a great habit to get into.
+If you only spent 5 minutes, it’s a great way to add to your crafting skills.
 It’s also an amazing stress reducer.